preciofishbone/OmniaDocsG2/blocks/faq/index.rst

 This is an ongoing, preliminary documentation of a new block that will be available in Omnia 6.5.

-In this block you can create content that is presented in a accordion style format, for FAQ:s and other purposes.
+In this block you can create content that is presented in an accordion style format, for FAQ:s and other purposes.

 Settings
 *********